 - salt

 Psst!
 Speaking of salt, I highly recommend Ava Jane’s Kitchen.
 You may think all salt is created equal, but unfortunately, 90% of the salt produced around the world contains microplastics (gross, right?).
 Ava Jane’s Kitchen is an exception.
 Their salt is 100% microplastic-free, and it’s SO GOOD!
-Plus, you can get a bag for just 1¢!!
-(Get your penny bag of salt on this page.)
+Plus, you can get a free 8oz. bag of sea salt (just pay shipping and handling!)

 Step 1.
-Preheat a griddle to 350F.
-Use either cooking spray or a tsp of butter to lightly grease the griddle.
+Preheat a griddle to 350F or warm a skillet over medium heat.
+Use either cooking spray or a teaspoon of butter to lightly grease the griddle.

 Step 2.
 Combine all the ingredients in a blender.
-Process until the batter is mostly smooth and incorporated well.
+Blend until the batter has a mostly smooth texture and is incorporated well.

 Step 3.
-Pour 1/3 cup batter onto the griddle and cook until the outer edges turn golden brown and bubble start to appear for about 1 minute.
+Pour ⅓ cup of the batter onto the griddle and cook until the outer edges turn golden brown and bubbles start to appear, about 1 minute.

 Step 4.
 Flip the pancakes and cook on the other side until they’re medium brown, about 30-45 seconds.

 Step 5.
-Remove to plate and keep warm.
+Remove the protein pancakes to a plate and keep them warm.
 Top with fresh fruit and maple syrup.

 - The banana is for sweetness, not flavor.